mongodb/chatbot/docs/docs/server/configure.md

 npm install mongodb-chatbot-server
 ```

-## Configuration
+## Basic Configuration

-The `mongodb-chatbot-server` exports the function `makeApp()` which exports the
+The `mongodb-chatbot-server` exports the function [`makeApp()`](../reference/server/modules.md#makeapp)
+which exports the Express.js app.
-Express.js app.
-The function takes a `AppConfig` object as an argument.
+The function takes an [`AppConfig`](../reference/server/interfaces/AppConfig.md) object as an argument.

-Here's an example configuration and server:
+Here's an annotated example configuration and server:

 ```ts
 import "dotenv/config";